Japan's ruling party votes for new leader to replace PM Suga

 Wednesday afternoon’s vote includes only LDP parliamentarians and grassroots members, and results will be known within hours.
 Whoever wins the LDP election will become prime minister because the party has control of parliament.
 The vote there is expected next Monday and the new prime minister would form a new Cabinet later that day.

-Takaichi has risen to a competitive third option after getting the crucial backing of Suga’s predecessor, former Prime Minister Shinzo Abe, whose conservative vision and revisionist stance she supports.

-If nobody gets a majority in the first round of vote, which is likely because the top three candidates appear to have close support, the winner will be determined by a runoff mostly by lawmakers.

 Kono, known as something of a maverick and a reformist, supports eventually phasing out nuclear energy, while Kishida calls for growth and distribution under his “new capitalism,” saying Abe’s economic policy only benefited big companies.
-Takaichi, by far the most hawkish who wants greater military capability and spending, promises to visit the controversial Yasukuni Shrine.
-Noda pushes for women’s rights and diversity.
+Takaichi, by far the most hawkish who wants greater military capability and spending, promised to visit the controversial Yasukuni Shrine.
+Noda pushed for women’s rights and diversity.

 Overall, little change is expected in key diplomatic and security policies under the new leader, said Yu Uchiyama, a political science professor at the University of Tokyo.